tykling/certgrinder/docs/certgrinder.rst

      Default: ``/tmp``

    `post-renew-hooks`
-     A list of commands which ``certgrinder`` must run after renewing one or more certificates.
+     A list of commands which ``certgrinder`` must run after renewing one or more certificates or OCSP responses.
 Use this to reload/restart services which need to be poked after the certificate changes.
 Can be specified multiple times on the command-line.
 Remember to include sudo or whatever if needed.
+Wrap complex commands in a small shell script to avoid quoting issues.

      Default: ``None``

+   `post-renew-hooks-dir`
+     A path to a hooks.d style directory containing files to be executed after renewing one or more certificates or OCSP responses.
+Each executable file in this path will be run in the order returned by ``os.listdir()``.
+Set ``post-renew-hooks-dir-runner`` if something like ``sudo`` is needed to elevate privileges before running the hooks.

+     Default: ``None``

+   `post-renew-hooks-dir-runner`
+     When this is set it will be executed in place of each executable in ``post-renew-hooks-dir`` with the executable as argument.

+     Example: If ``post-renew-hooks-dir`` contains two executable files ``hook1`` and ``hook2`` and ``post-renew-hooks-dir-runner`` is set to ``/usr/local/bin/sudo`` then certgrinder will execute ``/usr/local/bin/sudo /path/to/hooks/dir/hook1`` and then ``/usr/local/bin/sudo /path/to/hooks/dir/hook2`` instead of executing the two hooks directly.

+     Default: ``None``

    `staging`
      Enable staging mode.
-Adds ``--staging`` to the ``certgrinderd`` command, and sees certificates issued by LE staging servers as valid.
+Adds ``--staging`` to the ``certgrinderd`` command, and considers certificates issued by LE staging servers as valid.

      Default: ``False``